zthun/classroom/courses/typescript/02-01-your-first-application.md

 4. How to install and run npm packages.
 5. How to debug and step into our application.

-In the next chapter, we will learn about variables, scoping, and basic TypeScript types.
+In the next chapter, we will learn about functions, scoping, and declaring variables.